 A Wallet PIN is a numeric password that you can set up to protect access to your Wallet.
 The PIN can also prevent unwanted NFC payments and protect your purchases in the Windows Phone Store.

-Setting up a Wallet PIN is not required, but it is recommended.
-Here's how to do it:
+Setting up a Wallet PIN isn't required, but it is recommended.
+For more, see Set up a Wallet PIN.

 Payment cards that are set up on your Microsoft account for app and music purchases can't be deleted directly from your phone.
 If you see an "Additional action required" error after trying to delete a card, try the following: